souffle-lang/souffle-lang.github.io/pages/docs/components.md

 .decl Test(x:number)
 Test(x) :- myCompInstance1.TheAnswer(x).
 ```
-we instantiate the component `MyComponent` with the name `myCompInstance1`.
+we instantiate the component `MyComponent` with the name `myCompInstance1` and the name `myCompInstance2`.
 Internally, Souffle flattens the component instantiation
 creating for each component its own namespace.
 The names of the component elements
 are extended using the instantiation name as a prefix.